AthensFramework/Core/README.md

 License
 ====

 Employees of the University of Washington may use this code in any capacity, without reservation.
+This code is provided in the hope that it may be useful.
+However, providing does not imply that any organization involved in its creation or provision will provide support or assume liability for its use.

 Getting Involved
 ================